kennonstewart/Fogo/README.md

 pip install -e .
 ```

+## Contributing

+Discussions and pull requests are more than welcome :)
+Check out the contributing.md file for an explanation on how to contribute.

 ## Acknowledgements

 Thanks to Huawei Lin, Jun Woo Chund, Yingjie Lao, and Weijjie Zhao for your paper on Online Gradient Boosted Decision Trees in the Classification problem.